-ArcGIS Pro saves a record of the geoprocessing tools you have used in the project.
+ArcGIS Pro saves a record of the geoprocessing tools you use in a project.
 This geoprocessing history shows the order in which tools were run and saves the tool parameter settings.
-The geoprocessing history can help you retrace your steps, run tools with different settings to explore alternative outcomes, and alter the workflow.
+The geoprocessing history can help you retrace your steps, run tools with different settings to explore alternative outcomes, and modify the workflow.
 You can also use the history to help build a geoprocessing model or to create a geoprocessing package of tools and data to share with others.

-The Catalog pane shows the geoprocessing tools you have run.
-They appear with green check marks because they ran successfully.
+The History pane appears.
+Under the Geoprocessing tab, the Tool History tab shows the geoprocessing tools you have run.
+The green check marks show that the tools ran successfully.

-- On the History tab, right-click the Buffer tool and click View Details.
+- In the History pane, right-click the Buffer tool and click View Details.

 - Close the message window.

-You can also right-click the tool to open it or to run it again with the same parameters.
+You can also right-click the tool to open it, run it, or save it as a Python script.